 Fennel and tomato salad

-So they produce little rise in blood glucose, but instead contribute to feeding the microbiome in the colon; there they are fermented to produce very important short-chain fatty acids that stimulate the immune system.
+So they produce little rise in blood glucose but instead contribute to feeding the microbiome in the colon; there they are fermented to produce very important short-chain fatty acids that stimulate and normalise the immune system.

-We always have a dish of our homemade hummus on the table whenever we have a salad, emphasizing our need for more vegetable protein.
-It does have a little starch, but again because of the amino acids and fat, has little effect on blood glucose should you be insulin-resistant.
+We always have a dish of our homemade hummus on the table whenever we have a salad, emphasizing the need for more vegetable protein.
+It does have a little starch but again because of the amino acids and fat, has little effect on blood glucose should you be insulin-resistant.

-We also enjoyed half an avocado with our fennel and tomato salad, because they are in season, and our three-trees are loaded.
-They are a better oil to my mind than that from an animal source that is so often advocated in the ketogenic plans which are so high in fat.
+We also enjoyed half an avocado with our fennel and tomato salad because they are in season; our three-trees are loaded.
+They are a better oil to my mind than that from an animal source, so often advocated in the ketogenic plans which are high in fat.

 Read more about the tomato-prostate link.